-7 Reasons Why the Women Rule the Royal Family
+9 Reasons Why the Women Really Rule the Royal Family

 3. They come up with new ideas

-While William, Harry and Kate Middleton have all championed their Heads Together initiative, it was the Duchess of Cambridge who came up with the idea to create a campaigned centered on promoting mental health and fighting stigmas.
+While William, Harry and Kate Middleton have all championed their Heads Together initiative, it was the Duchess of Cambridge who came up with the idea to create a campaign centered on promoting mental health and fighting stigmas.

 "It's a common thread, wasn't it?"
-Kate said to William and Harry in a video for the campaign.
+Middleton said to her husband and brother-in-law in a video for the campaign.
 "Mental health sort of seemed to run between all the different areas we were working in.
 So whether it's homelessness and the military with yourself [Harry] or addiction and bereavement with me, there was this, sort of an underlying thread, wasn't there, of mental health and this idea that I suppose all of us coming together to find a common theme."

 4. They have their own passions and interests

 Every woman in the royal family has her unique interests and passions.
 In fact, many of the royals have tapped into these areas to help drive a greater good.
-Kate, for instance, studied art history at the University of St. Andrews and is now the patron of the National Portrait Gallery.
+The Duchess of Cambridge, for instance, studied art history at the University of St. Andrews and is now the patron of the National Portrait Gallery.
 She also has an affinity for sports and is the patron of SportsAid, an organization that helps support young athletes.

-While Meghan Markle isn't officially a member of the royal family just yet, she also has devoted time to causes she cares about, including women's rights.
-It will be interesting to see which areas she chooses to focus on once she and Harry say "I do."
+Meghan Markle, the newest royal, has already made her mark as well championing causes like women's rights, the arts, access to education and animal welfare.
+In early 2019, it was announced that she is now the patron for four organizations including, The National Theatre and The Association of Commonwealth Universities, both handed down from Her Majesty.
+Plus, she has two of her own charity choices to support including Smart Works and Mayhew.

 Tim Graham/Getty Images